-Apache Spark Framework uses a master–slave architecture which consists of a driver, which runs as a master node, and many executors which run across the worker nodes in the cluster.
+The Apache Spark framework uses a master–slave architecture that consists of a driver, which runs as a master node, and many executors that run across as worker nodes in the cluster.
 Apache Spark can be used for batch processing and real-time processing as well.

-Worker nodes execute the tasks which are assigned by the Cluster Manager and returns it back to the Spark Context.
+Worker nodes execute the tasks assigned by the Cluster Manager and return it back to the Spark Context.

-Executor is responsible for the execution of these tasks.
-Lifetime of executors is same as that of the Spark Application.
-If you want to increase the performance of the system, you can increase the number of workers so that the jobs can be divided into more logical portions.
+An executor is responsible for the execution of these tasks.
+The lifetime of executors is the same as that of the Spark Application.
+If we want to increase the performance of the system, we can increase the number of workers so that the jobs can be divided into more logical portions.

-The SparkContext can work with various Cluster Managers, like Standalone Cluster Manager, Yet Another Resource Navigator (YARN), or Mesos, which allocate resources to containers in the worker nodes.
-The work is done inside the containers.
+The SparkContext can work with various Cluster Managers, like Standalone Cluster Manager, Yet Another Resource Negotiator (YARN), or Mesos, which allocate resources to containers in the worker nodes.
+The work is done inside these containers.

-Build your career as an Apache Spark Specialist from Cloudera Spark Training.
+Build your career as an Apache Spark Specialist by signing up for this Cloudera Spark Training!

-Standalone Master is the Resource Manager, whereas the Standalone Worker is the worker in the Spark Standalone Cluster.
+Standalone Master is the Resource Manager and Standalone Worker is the worker in the Spark Standalone Cluster.

 A client establishes a connection with the Standalone Master, asks for resources, and starts the execution process on the worker node.